MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-webchat.md

 The client needs to provide a token to talk to the bot.
 To learn about the differences between secrets and tokens and to understand the risks associated with using secrets, see [Direct Line authentication](rest-api/bot-framework-rest-direct-line-3-0-authentication.md).

 The following client web page shows how to use a token with the Web Chat.
-If you use Azure Gov, adjust the URLs from public to government.
+If you have a regional or Azure Gov bot, adjust the URLs from public to government.

 ```html
 <!DOCTYPE html>